khushishrivastava2002/Inventory_Managemet_System/README.md

 # Inventory_Managemet_System

-Project is in master branch.
+# 1) Uploading form with respect to color is in color branch.
-Please visit to the master branch
+# 2) Uploading form with respect to Design Id is in master branch.